vimalson/machine-learning/README.md

 # machine-learning
-basic use of different classifiers/regressors
+This contains the code of different classifiers/regressors and ml projects